Google Crawlers (sometimes called the Googlebot) regularly check your site for new or updated content.

 Here’s what you can do to make the most of your Google-given budget:

 A site map works as a map to your website and guides the crawlers across the website.
-It documents all your web pages and resources in a structured tree-like format to stay organized.
-Without a proper sitemap, Googlebots will have to go through your entire website, which will confuse them in deciding which pages should or shouldn’t be indexed.
+It documents all your website pages and resources in a structured tree-like format to stay organized.
+Without a proper XML sitemap, Googlebots will have to go through your entire website, which will confuse them in deciding which pages should or shouldn’t be indexed.

 If you want Googlebots to visit more of your web pages, you should ensure that your website is fast, responsive, and functional.
 This way, the crawlers will be able to visit more pages on your website with crashes or delays.